EmilyDSarani/spotlight-deliverable-serviceable/README.md

 6. What could be improved?
 An explaination of what they mean by "start" and "end" date would have been helpful.

+#Twilio API
+1. Is it well-documented?
+It is well documented.
+The docs are straight forward and pretty easy to follow.

+2. Is it well-supported?
+It is well supported.
+Easy to hit too.

+3. Is it widely used?
+(Things you might check: GitHub stars/watchers, search engine results, recent updates) It does look like it is widely use, the correct link comes up in the searches.

+4. Is it intuitive to use?
+Kind of, the issue we ran into was figuring out the phone-number stuff.

+5. What is the most interesting/exciting thing you discovered about the service?
+It was fun to figure out how to get both of these things working together

+6. What could be improved?
+A bit more of an explanation on the phone number trial would've been helpful